DarkRelicz/earthbuddy/README.md

 1. Under browser settings look for manage extensions (for chromium browsers)
 2. Enable developer mode, should be top right corner
 3. Click load unpacked and select dist folder

+## Privacy and Data Usage

+EarthBuddy does not collect or store any personal data.
+All ESG ratings and brand comparisons are processed locally within your browser to ensure user privacy.

+## Future Plans

+- Add support for more browsers (e.g., Firefox, Safari).
+- Include detailed ESG breakdowns for each brand.
+- Allow users to suggest brands for ESG evaluation.

 ## Contributing